silverblurtype/skateblade/Readme.txt

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: https://openfontlicense.org

-If you feel that the font has been useful, feel free to donate any amount you think is most appropriate. donations are optional but much appreciated.
+If you feel that the font has been useful, feel free to donate any amount you think is most appropriate.
+Donations are optional, but highly appreciated and allow the development and improvement of this and other typefaces. https://www.paypal.me/silverblurtype

-https://www.paypal.me/silverblurtype
 -------------------------------------------------------------------